ArchZion/readme-generator/README.md

-# Python OpenAPI - Readme Generator
+# Python OpenAI - Readme Generator

 **Readme Generator** is a Python command-line tool that automatically analyzes your codebase, merges existing documentation, and updates a `README.md` by combining: